Premature Rupture of Membranes (PROM)/Preterm Premature Rupture of Membranes (PPROM)

 Low socioeconomic conditions (as women in lower socioeconomic conditions are less likely to receive proper prenatal care)

-Sexually transmitted infections, such as chlamydia and gonorrhea
+Sexually transmitted diseases, such as chlamydia and gonorrhea

 Previous preterm birth